All posts

 Key features

-SmartJobBoard has been operating since 2008 with over 2,000 active job boards—this is one of the most established players in the space with a 17+ year track record.
+SmartJobBoard has been operating since 2008 with over 2,000 active job boards.
+This is one of the most established players in the space with a 17+ year track record.
 That longevity brings stability and proven processes.

 The platform includes AI-powered matching to connect candidates with relevant jobs.
 Multiple payment processors are supported including Stripe, PayPal, and Authorize.Net, giving flexibility that single-processor platforms lack.

-Comprehensive tools exist for both employers and job seekers.
+Tools exist for both employers and job seekers.
 XML feed importers are available on higher tiers for job aggregation.

 Pros